What hybrid retrieval is

 | Lexical | SQLite FTS5 + BM25 | Exact API names, flags, config keys, error strings, code identifiers |

-| Dense | Qdrant + FastEmbed bge-base-en-v1.5 | Semantic neighbours ("login" matches "sign in") |
+| Dense | Vendored potion-base-8M + sqlite-vec by default | Semantic neighbours ("login" matches "sign in") |

-| Sparse | Qdrant + SPLADE | Splits the difference: term-aware but expansion-friendly |
+| Sparse | Qdrant + SPLADE on the scale profile | Term-aware expansion when explicitly configured |

 The retrieval dispatcher runs all three in a thread pool, fuses ranks with Reciprocal Rank Fusion, and returns the top-K sections.